🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Zendesk wins 5 out of 8 categories in our comparison.

-Best for: Customer support teams, SaaS companies, e-commerce businesses, enterprises needing omnichannel support at scale
+Best for: Customer support teams, SaaS companies, e-commerce businesses, and enterprises needing omnichannel customer service software at scale

 Zendesk and HoneyBook are built for completely different buyers.

-Zendesk is the clear leader for any team that needs to manage customer support at scale.
-Its ticketing system, AI automation, and 1,300+ integrations make it the most powerful customer service platform available.
+Zendesk is the clear leader for any company needing to manage customer support at scale.
+Its powerful ticketing system, AI automation, multilingual support, and 1,300+ Zendesk Marketplace apps make it the most powerful desk software available.

-HoneyBook is the right pick for freelancers and small service businesses.
-No other tool combines contracts, invoices, scheduling, and client portals in one flat-fee package.
+HoneyBook is the right pick for small businesses.
+No other tool combines online contracts, invoices, scheduling, and a branded client portal in one flat-fee package that’s also free to try.

 If you run a growing company with a support team, choose Zendesk.
 If you’re a solo service provider, HoneyBook will do more for your business at a fraction of the cost.